serdimoa/charting/Home.md

-**Charting Library manual is hosted [on Google Docs](https://docs.google.com/document/d/1rAigRhQUSLgLCzUAiVBJGAB7uchb-PzFVe0Bl8WTtF0/edit) but we are moving it here.**

 The Charting Library consists of a charting component that you should host on your server, and a set of APIs.
 Flexible design lets you quickly and easily create a charting solution with your own data - which can be in real-time or refresh-only.

 This solution is best for companies of any size that want to get top-notch HTML5 charting onto the corporate site, blog or portal as soon as possible, and for free.